ualibweb/UALIB_ChemStructures/README.md

 ## Acknowledgments

 VFS thanks The University of Alabama and The University of Alabama Libraries for approving research sabbatical leave for this project.
-We are grateful to ChemAxon for providing the MarvinSketch Academic Research License.
+We are grateful to ChemAxon for providing the MarvinSketch academic license and Bio-Rad for providing the KnowItAll academic license.

 ## Notes on Copyright and Reuse